purplingC/local-ai-video-analyzer/README.md

 - Generate a PDF report
 - Generate reports

-## Generated Outputs Stored Location
+## Backend - Storage of Generated Outputs
 - Outputs from transcription agents are stored under the `backend/uploads/` folder.
 - Outputs from vision agents are stored under the `backend/uploads/` folder.
 - Outputs from generation agents are stored under the `backend/artifacts/` folder.
 - All system behaviour and user-assistant interaction history are stored in `backend/data/chat_history.db`.
 - Logs can be found in each separate terminals when running backend.

-## Human-in-the-loop Logic
-Example: When user queries "Generate report", the system will ask user which reports format.
-User can reply pdf, pptx or both.